Maoman1/maoPrefabScanner/README.md

 - Scanning large scenes will produce a lot of console output—expect some lag on weaker systems
 - Some dynamically created objects may not appear if scanning occurs too early
-- This is a dev utility, not a gameplay mod—do not leave it enabled during normal play

 ## Requirements